bcgov/sso-keycloak/wiki/Our-Partners-the-Identity-Providers.md

 - **GitHub associated with BC Gov Org**	 Allows login of GitHub BC Gov Org member.
 At the time of writing, production approval for this requires you to obtain an exemption to the IM/IT standards.
 [IM/IT Standards Frequently Asked Questions](https://www2.gov.bc.ca/gov/content/governments/services-for-government/policies-procedures/im-it-standards/im-it-standards-faqs)

-## Azure IDIR and IDIR
+## IDIR via Azure
-Using Azure IDIR adds the benefit of MFA (multi-factor authentication).
+We offer integrations with IDIR via Azure and the benefit of MFA (multi-factor authentication).
 This is a step up security-wise from regular IDIR.

 You may have to educate your end users on MFA and please take note if your IDIR is not tied to a gov.bc.ca email address, please use idir_username@gov.bc.ca when prompted for your email.